1. About sotalol

 - headaches – make sure you rest and drink plenty of fluids.
 Do not drink too much alcohol.
 Ask your pharmacist to recommend a painkiller.
 Headaches usually go away after the first week of taking sotalol.
 Talk to your doctor if the headaches last longer than a week or are severe.

-- feeling tired, dizzy or weak - if sotalol makes you feel dizzy or weak, stop what you're doing and sit or lie down until you feel better.
-Do not drive or use tools or machinery if you're feeling tired.
+- feeling tired, dizzy or weak – if sotalol makes you feel dizzy or weak, stop what you're doing and sit or lie down until you feel better.
+Do not drive, ride a bike or use tools or machinery if you're feeling tired.
 Do not drink alcohol as it will make you feel worse.

 7. Pregnancy and breastfeeding